How To Choose A Putter: Finding A Flatstick Perfect For Your Game

 Looks

 Manufacturers like TaylorMade and Odyssey are aware of this and so have designed a wide range of looks to choose from and narrowing this down can be a tricky task.
-On one end of the spectrum, you have very large mallets with a myriad of alignment aids and tools to help you line up putts more accurately.
+On one end of the spectrum, you have very large mallets with a myriad of alignment aids to help you line up putts more accurately.

-These mallets are often more forgiving too, giving you more leeway when you don’t strike the putt as you’d like.
-Our guide on the most forgiving putters is exclusively made up of mallet designs, so definitely look for a mallet style if you're a higher handicap golfer.
-At the other end of the spectrum you’ve got the ultra slim line blade putters that are aimed at the golfer who wants to control their putts through the feel of pace.
+At the other end of the spectrum you’ve got more traditional blade putters that are aimed at the golfer who wants to control their putts through the feel of pace.
+While many of the best putters on the PGA Tour have now switched to mallet putters.
+Tiger Woods and Jordan Speith are two players who almost exclusively have used a blade putter.
 Working out where you sit on this spectrum will help narrow down your search and also give you the right look and feel on the greens.

 Price and Budget